curblr/curblr-spec/UserClass.md

 | numeric restriction | If applicable | `float` |If the `classes` or `subclasses` indicates that there is a vehicle height, length, or weight restriction, use an additional key:value pair to indicate the number, in local units.
 (Local units may be specified in the [manifest](Manifest.md).) | `maxHeight`:`6`; `minLength`:`25`; `maxWeight`:`1000` |

-If a [restriction](Restriction.md) does not specify `userClass` properties, it will be assumed to apply to all curb users.
+If a [regulation](Regulations.md) does not specify `userClass` properties, it will be assumed to apply to all curb users.

-It is possible for a given curb segment to have multiple restrictions that apply, during the same time period, to different user classes.
-However, only one of those restrictions may have an empty `userClass` field; otherwise they will conflict with one another.
-When evaluating what [restriction](Restriction.md) applies to a specific user class, the restriction without a `userClass` will be considered the default if no other restrictions apply to the user.
+It is possible for a given curb segment to have multiple regulations that apply, during the same time period, to different user classes.
+However, only one of those regulations may have an empty `userClass` field; otherwise they will conflict with one another.
+When evaluating which [regulation](Regulations.md) applies to a specific user class, the regulation without a `userClass` will be considered the default if no other regulations apply to the user.

 ## Class: well-known values
 The following is a suggested but not exhaustive list of values for `classes`.
 It is up to a particular jurisdiction to define exactly which vehicles, user, purposes, or permits are required for each value.
 Multiple values may be specified in an array.
 If multiple well-known values apply, the most descriptive should be used (e.g. for resident-only parking, `resident permit` should be used rather than `permit`)